 In the SP Signing Certificate field, you can choose to use a self-signed certificate or third party certificate to perform the signing.

-- If using a self-signed certificate, click the Download button to download the certificate.
-This certificate must be installed on the IdP server (for example AD FS) in order to be added to the relying party signature.
+9. If using a self-signed certificate, click the Download button to download the certificate.
+This certificate must be installed on the IdP server (for example AD FS) to be added to the relying party signature.

-The AD FS server requires this certificate for use of the public key in order to verify the signatures that the LoadMaster generates.
+The AD FS server requires this certificate for use of the public key to verify the signatures that the LoadMaster generates.

 The IdP maximum duration value cannot be set in the LoadMaster.
 The value is taken from the IdP protocol.
 If the value is not already set in the IdP authentication response, the default value of 30 minutes is assigned as the IdP maximum duration.